CrashyProjects/Image-Compressor-Local-png-jpg-jpeg-/README.md

 -   `QualityFactor (optional)`: An integer value from 0 (worst quality) to 95 (best quality) that determines the level of compression to apply.
 If not specified, the default value of 5 will be used.
 #### Example

-Suppose you have a folder named `/home/user/ImageCompressor/test/input` that contains several images you want to compress, and you want to save the compressed images to a folder named `/home/user/ImageCompressor/test/output`.
+Suppose you have a folder named `/home/USER/ImageCompressor/test/input` that contains several images you want to compress, and you want to save the compressed images to a folder named `/home/USER/ImageCompressor/test/output`.
 You want to use a quality factor of 30 for the compression.

 1. Open a terminal or command prompt in the directory where the script is located.
 2. Run the following command:

-`python3 imagecompressor.py "/home/user/ImageCompressor/test/input" "/home/user/ImageCompressor/test/output" 30`
+    ```
+    python3 imagecompressor.py "/home/USER/ImageCompressor/test/input" "/home/USER/ImageCompressor/test/output" 30
+     ```

-or if you are located in the `/home/user/ImageCompressor/` directory:
+    or, if you are located in the `/home/USER/ImageCompressor/` directory:

+    ```
-`python3 imagecompressor.py "/test/input" "/test/output" 30`
+    python3 imagecompressor.py "/test/input" "/test/output" 30
+    ```

     Note: If the **output folder** doesn't exist, it will be **created without the pwd**.

-The script will compress all the images in the `/home/user/ImageCompressor/test/input` folder and save the compressed images to the `/home/user/ImageCompressor/test/output` folder, using a quality factor of 30.
+The script will compress all the images in the `/home/USER/ImageCompressor/test/input` folder and save the compressed images to the `/home/USER/ImageCompressor/test/output` folder, using a quality factor of 30.
 Once the compression is complete, a message will be displayed indicating that the process is complete.
-## Graphical Interface (Computer Friendly)
+## Graphical Interface (User Friendly)
 //TODO